 1. Introducing the Caucasus, Galina M. Yemelianova and Laurence Broers; Part I: Place, Peoples and Culture; 2.
 Caucasus paradigms revisited, Florian Mühlfried; 3.
 Peoples, languages and lore, John Colarusso; 4.
 The early Christian Caucasus, Stephen H. Rapp Jr.; 5.
 The Muslim Caucasus: the role of ‘Adats and Shari¿ah, Galina M. Yemelianova and Svetlana I. Akkieva; Part II: Political History; 6.
-The ‘long millennium’: the Caucasus from the medieval to early modern periods, Laurence Broers and Galina M. Yemelianova; 7.
+The ‘long millennium’: the Caucasus from the medieval to the early modern periods, Laurence Broers and Galina M. Yemelianova; 7.
 The Caucasus in the Russian Empire, Timothy K. Blauvelt; 8.
 Between the Russian Empire and the USSR: the independence of Transcaucasia as a socio-political transformation, Arsène Saparov; 9.
-The Soviet Caucasus, 1920-91: Resistance and accommodation, Jeremy Smith; Part III: The Contemporary Caucasus: Politics, Economics and Societies; 10.
-Azerbaijan: Politics, society and economy since independence, Audrey L. Altstadt; 11.
-The new Georgia: Politics, economy and society, Ghia Nodia; 12.
-Armenia: From revolution to revolution, Alexander Iskandaryan; 13.
-The North-Eastern Caucasus: Dagestan, Chechnya and Ingushetia, Galina M. Yemelianova; 14.
-The North-Western Caucasus: Kabardino-Balkaria, Karachaevo-Cherkessia and Adygea, Svetlana I. Akkieva and Galina M. Yemelianova; Part IV: Conflict and Political Violence; 15.
-Ethno-territorial and secessionist conflicts: Causes and trajectories, Laurence Broers and Galina M. Yemelianova; 16.
+The Soviet Caucasus, 1920-91: resistance and accommodation, Jeremy Smith; Part III: The Contemporary Caucasus: Politics, Economics and Societies; 10.
+Azerbaijan: politics, society and economy since independence, Audrey L. Altstadt; 11.
+The new Georgia: politics, economy and society, Ghia Nodia; 12.
+Armenia: from revolution to revolution, Alexander Iskandaryan; 13.
+The north-eastern Caucasus: Dagestan, Chechnya and Ingushetia, Galina M. Yemelianova; 14.
+The north-western Caucasus: Kabardino-Balkaria, Karachaevo-Cherkessia and Adygea, Galina M. Yemelianova and Svetlana I. Akkieva; Part IV: Conflict and Political Violence; 15.
+Ethno-territorial and secessionist conflicts: causes and trajectories, Laurence Broers and Galina M. Yemelianova; 16.
 Unrecognised statehood?
 The de facto states of the South Caucasus, Laurence Broers; 17.
-The dynamics behind jihadist violence in the Russian North Caucasus: Political, social and economic factors, Domitilla Sagramoso and Akhmet Yarlykapov; 18.
-Transnational Salafi and jihadist networks in the Caucasus: From an independent insurgency to a leaderless network, Jean-François Ratelle; Part V: The Caucasus in the Wider World; 19.
+Jihadist violence in the North Caucasus: political, social and economic factors, Domitilla Sagramoso and Akhmet Yarlykapov; 18.
+Transnational Salafi and jihadist networks: from an independent insurgency to a leaderless network, Jean-François Ratelle; Part V: The Caucasus in the Wider World; 19.
 Russia in the Caucasus, S. Neil MacFarlane; 20.
-The South Caucasus and the West: From hegemony to contestation, Licínia Simão; 21.
-Turkey and the Caucasus: Mutual interests and influences in the post-Soviet era, Bayram Balci and Thomas Liles; 22.
+The South Caucasus and the West: from hegemony to contestation, Licínia Simão; 21.
+Turkey and the Caucasus: mutual interests and influences in the post-Soviet era, Bayram Balci and Thomas Liles; 22.
 The Caucasus and Iran, Kelsey Rice; 23.
-The Caucasus and the Caspian Sea: Legality, energy politics and regional security, Stanislav Pritchin; Part VI: Societal and cultural dynamics; 24.
-The demography of the Caucasus, Edward C. Holland and Jennifer S. Wistrand; 25.
+The Caucasus and the Caspian Sea: legality, energy politics and regional security, Stanislav Pritchin; Part VI: Societal and cultural dynamics; 24.
+Demography of the Caucasus, Edward C. Holland and Jennifer S. Wistrand; 25.
 Gender and society in the Caucasus, Lala A. Aliyeva; 26.
-Civil society in the Caucasus: Voluntary youth organisations, Huseyn Aliyev; 27.
-New media and digital activism in the Caucasus: Comparing Armenia and Chechnya, Karena Avedissian
+Civil society in the Caucasus: voluntary youth organisations, Huseyn Aliyev; 27.
+New media and digital activism: comparing Armenia and Chechnya, Karena Avedissian